ueclick/ubuild-jekyll/social_crm.md

   contents:
   - sub_title: ''
     list:
-    - content: 'Data accumulation is the foundation of knowing your customers.
+    - content: Data accumulation is the foundation of knowing your customers.
 Next step is to digest and generate insights.
 Our machine learning capability helps to process large amount of data and create customer segmentation.
-Go to <span style="text-decoration: underline;">Data Processing Algorithm Engine</span>
+Go to&lt;a href="/data_science.html" class="link-a" target="_blank"&gt;Data Processing Algorithm Engine&lt;/a&gt; to read more.
-        to read more.'
   video_url: ''
   headline: ''
   cta: